shalatan/shalatan.github.io/dsaSheet.md

 ### <a name='Array'></a>Array

 1. [Rotate Elements by K](https://leetcode.com/problems/rotate-array/description/)
+   1. remember: **normalize k first and then reverse 3 times**
-   1. Right rotation by K:
+   2. Right rotation by K:
       1. Reverse entire array
       2. Reverse the first 'k' elements
       3. Reverse the rest (from k to end)
-   2. Left rotation by K:
+   3. Left rotation by K:
       1. Reverse the first 'k' elements
       2. Reverse the rest (from k to end)
       3. Reverse entire array